SebastienDethyre/easyGit/README.md

 # easyGit
-A dialog box to simplify the usage of Git
+A dialog box to ease the usage of Git